At the roots of most chronic physical, mental, and emotional illnesses is a basic wound: a lurking spiritual malady.

-For example, some new age healing practitioners focus only on bringing balance to the etheric or non-physical energy field of the human body.
-Shamanic healers focus on restoring the soul and curing soul loss.
-And other holistic healers focus on unifying the body, heart, mind, and soul.
+For example, some new-age healing practitioners focus only on bringing balance to the etheric or non-physical energy field of the human body.
+Shamanic healers focus on restoring the spirit and curing soul loss.
+And other holistic healers focus on unifying the body, heart, mind, and spirit.
 Even psychologists and therapists are starting to incorporate spiritual healing into their work such as those operating in the depth and transpersonal fields of psychology.

 So in summary, there are five different types of spiritual healing: